 United Way is uniquely positioned to pull together a diverse group of stakeholders and resources from businesses, government, education, nonprofits and individuals – we can mobilize around issues important to strengthening Williamson County to deliver more impact than individual agencies could achieve on their own.

 Community support for United Way of Williamson County reflects the great compassion and generosity of our citizens.
-Through 180 corporate partners and thousands of caring individuals, last year’s campaign raised more than $4.5 million.
+Through 160 corporate partners and thousands of caring individuals, last year’s campaign raised more than $4.5 million.
+Click on the snapshot below or here to view our full Annual Report.

 Today we respond as a community – united together – creating opportunities for a better life for all, and we continue to create positive change and engage more people.